 Antibody test.
 To help differentiate between juvenile diabetes and other types, a doctor may also want to draw blood for an “autoantibody” test.
 This test will show if your child’s immune system is attacking the pancreas.
 Kids with juvenile diabetes often test positive for several specific autoantibodies, while those with type 2 don’t.

-Your child’s doctor may want to test his urine for ketones, chemicals the body produces when it breaks down muscle and fat for energy.
+Your child’s doctor may want to test his urine for ketones.
 The test can generally be done at home or in a doctor’s office by peeing into a specimen cup.

 If you’re doing the test at home, it will come with paper test strips to dip into the urine.
 Extremely high levels of ketones are a sign of ketoacidosis, a potentially fatal complication of diabetes that requires immediate treatment.

 All children with juvenile diabetes need to regularly check their blood glucose levels, take insulin daily, and be mindful of what they eat—not because diet can cure juvenile diabetes (it can’t), but because large meals or those high in carbohydrates rely on high doses of insulin to manage blood sugar levels, and your child’s body isn't able to produce that insulin.